laniebugg/laniebugg/readme.md

 <p align="center">
 I'm quite defined by my interests, and music means a lot to me.
 Here's some of the things I like:
 <p align="center">
-<strong>MAIN INTERESTS</strong> - Conan Gray and Homestuck, mostly.
-Also sort of Marvel/MCU
+<strong>MAIN INTERESTS</strong> - Conan Gray and Homestuck and Marvel Cinematic Universe
 </br>
 <strong>MUSIC ARTISTS</strong> - Conan Gray, MICO, Jhariah, Ewy, Vaultboy, and various others, but not as much
 </br>